NZ Diploma in Construction (Level 6)

 -

-Operate and adhere within the official legislation and regulations of New Zealand which cover the building and construction industry.
+Comply with and operate within New Zealand legislation and regulations governing the building and construction industry.

 -